 |Yak Grill||100% stainless steel and grills up to 750ºF.
 It’s simple to use, easy to clean, dishwasher-safe, and grills at up to 750ºF.
 The 15”x7” stainless grilling grate serves up 105 sq. inches of cooking area, enough 4 burgers, 12 hot dogs, 2 steaks, or 9 large skewers.
 Outdoor use only.”|

-PLEASE NOTE: For comparison sake, I came up with my own size parameters (S, M, L, XL) which will make product comparisons slightly easier although keep in mind you are not paying for the base grill.
+PLEASE NOTE: For comparison’s sake, I came up with my own size parameters (S, M, L, XL) which will make product comparisons slightly easier although keep in mind you are paying for a base grille.
 Many of the products below will come with or without accessories or components necessary for your intended use such as with the Bincho Grill.
 The base price does not include grates ($22) and bars ($32) because it is not necessarily required for yakitori.
 So the total price per inch is just a rough metric, depending on the previous details.

 All the grill brands are very competitively priced, so it just comes down to which grill best matches your needs.
 Although the most competitively priced/value would be the large (30″) Kaginushi Kogyo grill.